ninglab/CTKG/Schema.md

 ## 18. EventGroup-AdverseEvent relation

 This relation indicates which *AdverseEvent* appears in the participants in the *EventGroup* .
 For example, the *AdverseEvent* node with id "12620" has the name "dizziness/drowsiness".
-Then, the triplet (10828809,*EventGroup-AdverseEvent*,12620) indicates that participants in the *EventGroup* node with ID "12255269" can have "dizziness/drowsiness" adverse event.
+Then, the triplet (10828809,*EventGroup-AdverseEvent*,12620) indicates that participants in the *EventGroup* node with ID "10828809" can have "dizziness/drowsiness" adverse event.
 There are 966,450 edges between 20,571 nodes of *EventGroup* and 12,640 nodes of *AdverseEvent*.
-Each edge of this relation type has an id "eventgroup::adverseevent:XXX".
+Each edge of this relation type has an id "eventgroup::adverseevent:XXX" and 6 attributes.

-Each relation is associated with

-s:
+**Attributes:**

 1. **type**